Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 - `RelativeLayout.SetRightRelativeOffset(blackView, 1.0f)` - view's right is on the yellowView's right.
 - `RelativeLayout.SetTopRelativeOffset(blackView, 1.0f)` - view's top is on the greenView's bottom.
 - `RelativeLayout.SetBottomRelativeOffset(blackView, 1.0f)` - view's bottom is on the yellowView's bottom.
-- `RelativeLayout.SetFillHorizontal(blackView, true)` and `RelativeLayout.SetFillVertical(blackView, true)` - Since the view does not have its Width and Height, the view should be filled the relative position(left, right, top, bottom).
+- `RelativeLayout.SetFillHorizontal(blackView, true)` and `RelativeLayout.SetFillVertical(blackView, true)` - Since the view does not have its Width and Height, the view should be filled with the relative position (left, right, top, and bottom).

 ```csharp
 View blackView = new View